Tours to Paris

 Titan tours to Paris

 The winding Seine brings further enchantment to Paris, whether you’re looking for a quiet stroll along its banks or a romantic cruise between important landmarks.
 It also makes this city an ideal place to begin and end a week-long river cruise, taking in the medieval cities and beautiful countryside of Normandy.
 Titan’s Colours of the Seine cruise includes Auvers-sur-Oise, where Vincent Van Gogh spent his final months painting almost 70 canvases, and the battlefields of Normandy, before concluding with a tour of Paris.
 Or enjoy the luxury of the S.S.
-Joie de Vivre on Titan’s Paris and Normandy cruise, with opportunities to visit Claude Monet’s home in Giverny and the extraordinary Versailles, before an expert guides you by foot or by bike through Paris’ much loved neighbourhoods.
+Joie de Vivre on Titan’s cruise, with opportunities to visit Claude Monet’s home in Giverny and the extraordinary Versailles, before an expert guides you by foot or by bike through Paris’ much loved neighbourhoods.

 Why choose a Titan Travel tour or cruise?